irimitenkan/picam2ctrl/README.md

 # RTSP

-A RTSP server is required, see [README](https://github.com/irimitenkan/picam2ctrl/blob/main/addons/README.md) for details in adddons folder
+A RTSP server is required, see [README](https://github.com/irimitenkan/picam2ctrl/blob/main/addons/README.md) for details in addons folder

 # Configuration